epdjsmit/KASM/README.md

 ### KASM-VM

-- Download [KASM-VM](https://drive.google.com/file/d/1BjL3DUoE2-V7AwXCUFhmHuwQoThd48l_/view?usp=sharing) OVA, which is the latest version of SIFT with all of the software packages required by KASM, pre-installed.
+- Download [KASM-VM](https://drive.google.com/file/d/1BjL3DUoE2-V7AwXCUFhmHuwQoThd48l_/view?usp=sharing) OVA, which is the latest version of SIFT (20.04) with additional software packages, pre-installed.
 - Alternatively, follow the instructions below...
 <br><br>

 ### KASM-Script

 There are several software package required for using elrond but almost all of them are contained within the [SANS SIFT Worksation](https://www.sans.org/tools/sift-workstation/) virtual machine OVA.
-However, for the software which is not included, I have provided a script ([config.sh](https://github.com/ezaspy/KASM/blob/main/config.sh)) which installs and configures the additional software.<br>
+However, for the software which is not included, I have provided a series of scripts which installs and configures the additional software.<br>
-To invoke the script, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/KASM/CONFIG.md#configuration). **Note: you will only need to run the config.sh script once, per KASM instance**
+To invoke the scripts, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/KASM/CONFIG.md#configuration)

 - [SANS SIFT Workstation](https://digital-forensics.sans.org/community/downloads) (20.04)
   - Note: SANS SIFT 18.04 is not supported.